24 Cities Near Orlando to Live in 2026

 • Map of Daytona Beach

-Daytona Beach might be best known as home to the famous Daytona International Speedway, though beyond its prestigious racing culture, it offers everything from beautiful beachfront living to top-tier educational institutions, such as Embry-Riddle Aeronautical University.
+Daytona Beach might be best known as home to the famous Daytona International Speedway, though beyond its prestigious racing culture, it offers everything from beautiful beachfront living to top-tier educational institutions, like Embry-Riddle Aeronautical University.

 Just an hour’s drive from Orlando, residents here enjoy year-round outdoor activities, including golfing, boating, and fishing, as well as a plethora of community events, such as the renowned Biketoberfest.